uhm-coe/authorizer/readme.txt

 == Changelog ==

+= 2.3.7 =
+* Feature: Show number of users in pending, approved, and blocked lists on Authorizer options page.
+Props @manakuke for the idea!

 = 2.3.6 =
 * Feature: Allow anonymous LDAP binds.
 * Fix: Concurrency issue with large number of approved users.
 Props @manakuke.